echavet/MitsubishiCN105ESPHome/custom_components/mitsubishi_climate_proxy/README.md

 *   **When in `HEAT` or `AUTO` mode:** The component masks the "Dual Setpoint" capability.
 Home Assistant believes the device only supports a single target and renders **one slider**.
 *   **When in `HEAT_COOL` mode:** The component reveals the "Dual Setpoint" capability.
 Home Assistant renders **two sliders**.
+*   **When a horizontal vane entity is configured:** The component adds `SWING_HORIZONTAL_MODE` to the features, making the horizontal swing selector appear in the climate UI.

 ### Fahrenheit Compatibility